 In addition, there is a small risk of medical complications, such as heart attack, stroke, or pneumonia, among others.

-Your doctor prescribes pain medications, which usually cause constipation.
+Your doctor prescribes pain medications, which may cause constipation.
 However, taking these medications reduces discomfort and helps you to take part in physical therapy, where your physical therapist shows you exercises you can do at home to promote your recovery.
 It’s important to do these exercises.

 In the first few weeks after knee replacement surgery, you’ll use a walker, then a cane.
 If you’re like most patients, you’ll be able to walk without a cane or walker within six weeks of your knee replacement.
 It’s common to feel well enough to drive within seven to eight weeks after surgery.